-This course focuses on the nursing process and introductory concepts crucial to professional nursing care, including nursing processes, interviewing, wellness, health promotion, and illness prevention.
-The clinical practicum includes application of concepts and acquisition of nursing skills needed to provide health care to the healthy elderly and hospitalized adults with immobility problems.
-Prerequisites: BIOL 250, CHEM 111; CHEM 114; and PNRS 100 (or corequisite); additional prerequisites for three-year accelerated program: BIOL 251, CHEM 112 (or corequisite), UNRS 113 and acceptance into the three-year nursing program; corequisites for four-year generic track: BIOL 251, CHEM 112, and UNRS 113
+This course focuses on the nursing process and introductory concepts crucial to professional nursing care, including interviewing, wellness, health promotion, and illness prevention.
+The clinical practicum includes application of concepts and acquisition of nursing knowledge and skills needed to provide health care to the healthy elderly and hospitalized adults and elderly utilizing the nursing process to plan care based on human needs, problems of immobility, and pain.
+Prerequisites: Acceptance to nursing program, BIOL 250, CHEM 111, and CHEM 114; Corequisites: BIOL 251, CHEM 112, and UNRS 113

-UNRS 113 Pharmacology (1)
+UNRS 113 Pharmacology (2)